jjdelorme/gca-demo/README.md

 AiQuoteService will use the gemini-2.5-flash-lite model in Vertex AI with the max tokens output set to 64.
 The model will be invoked using spring-ai-starter-model-vertex-ai-gemini.
 Use context7 to lookup the documentation on how to implement this with spring-ai.

-Add a new endpoint /generate-quote to the QuoteController which takes the parameter "prompt" and returns the Quote object by calling the AiQuoteService.
+Add a new GET endpoint /generate-quote to the QuoteController which takes the parameter "prompt" and returns the Quote object by calling the AiQuoteService.

 Do not implement any tests in this plan.
 ```